PeeQuessada/backend/README.md

 First Step
+    Change Main.tf
-    Change Main.tf FIle to replace the AccountId (211125361403) with your AccountId
+        replace the AccountId (211125361403) with your AccountId

 HCL - HashiCorp Configuration Language